UK Stocks-Factors to watch on July 6

 March 30 Britain's FTSE 100 futures were up 0.1 percent ahead of the cash market open on Thursday.

-LONDON, July 6 Britain's FTSE 100 futures contract fell 1 percent on Monday, with concerns over Greece expected to impact European stock markets, after Greeks overwhelmingly rejected conditions of a rescue package from creditors on Sunday.
+LONDON, July 6 Britain's FTSE 100 index is seen opening down by 106 to 140 points, or as much as 2.1 percent lower on Monday, with concerns over Greece expected to impact European stock markets, according to financial bookmakers.

 * The UK blue chip index closed down 0.7 percent at 6,585.78 points on Friday, marking its biggest weekly drop in a month.